 Melphalan

-Severe Bone Marrow Suppression, Hypersensitivity, and Leukemogenicity
+Severe Bone Marrow Suppression, Hypersensitivity, And Leukemogenicity

 • Melphalan should be administered under the supervision of a qualified physician experienced in the use of cancer chemotherapeutic agent